mvrckwong/de-exam-ota/README.md

 MB_POSTGRES_DB=metabase
 ```

-For the environment variables, I have placed everything on the .env.example and exposed everything for this example.
+For this example or repository, the environment variables is placed under the .env.example.

 ## Output Examples